schoolofdevops/learn-jenkins/manuscript/030_configure_jenkins.md

 * On the left side of the screen, on top is the menu to  create new projects, to manage jenkins, to create users etc.
 * Just below the menu is the build queue.
 All  jobs scheduled to run get added to the queue and would appear here.
 * Below build queue is the build executor status.
 This shows the status of the jobs being executed in real time.
-* Bottom left of the page is the information about jenkins displayed.
+* Bottom right of the page is the information about jenkins version displayed.

 ## Configuring Global Security